Yankees vs. Giants MLB Betting Odds, Trends & Prediction

 Yankees vs. Giants MLB Betting Trends

-The total has gone UNDER in 5 of NY Yankees’ last 7 games
+The total has gone OVER in 12 of San Francisco’s last 17 games

 Yankees vs. Giants MLB BETTING PREDICTION